microsoft/sqltoolsservice/docs/guide/object_explorer.md

 To optimize the query to get the properties needed to create each node, add the properties to the node element in SmoTreeNodesDefinition.xml.

-For example, to get the table node, we also need to get two properties IsSystemVersioned and TemporalType which are included as properties in the table node:
+For example, to get the table node, we also need to get three properties IsSystemVersioned, LedgerType, and TemporalType which are included as properties in the table node:

 ### Sample